An effective strategy

 An effective public health strategy

-Discover how Canada's current model is ineffective at lowering cigarette consumption rates, and how we can learn from countries who are achieving success by implementing tobacco harm reduction policies.
+Learn how Canada's current model is ineffective at lowering cigarette consumption rates, and how we can learn from countries who are achieving success by implementing successful THR policies.

 Why tobacco harm reduction?